 - Support for new playground equipment, aligning with the Town’s Capital Improvement Plan.

-Town Hall continues to work with various neighborhoods across the community to form new associations, with two new groups hosting their first meeting in June.
+Town Hall continues to support the various neighborhood associations throughout Town.
 For more information on existing neighborhood associations or on how to create an association in a neighborhood without one, residents can visit: www.irondequoitneighborhoods.org.